JayZenith/interpreter/README.md

-# tunnl - An interpreter written in C++
+# tunnl - A Tree-Walking Interpreter in C++

-A small expression-based langauge implemented from scratch in C++.
-It tokenizes, parses into an AST, and interprets code directly.  **AST construction, recursive descent parsing, and tree walking interpretation**.
+A dynamically-typed expression-based language built from scratch in C++.
+Features a tokenizer, recursive descent parser, and tree-walking interpreter with an interactive REPL.

 ## Features
-* Interactive REPL
+* Interactive REPL for live code execution
-* Arithmetic expressions
+* Arithmetic expressions with operator precedence
-* Variable bindings
+* Variable bindings with lexical scoping
-* Clean exit
+* AST-based execution via tree-walk evaluation
-* tokenizer -> parser -> interpreter
+* Clean pipeline: tokenizer -> parser -> interpreter

 ### Example
 ```bash